2e3s/awatcher/README.md

 The goal is to compensate the fragmentation of desktop environments on Linux by supporting all reportable environments, to add more flexibility to reports with filters, and to have better UX with the distribution by a single executable.

-The foundation is [ActivityWatch](https://github.com/ActivityWatch), which includes the server and web UI.
+The foundation is [ActivityWatch](https://github.com/ActivityWatch), which includes the provided server and web UI.
 The unbundled watcher is supposed to replace the original idle and active window watchers from the original distribution.
 The bundled executable can be used independently as it contains the server, UI and tray.